wallarm/product-documentation/docs/latest/user-guides/rules/view.md

 ## Default rules

-You can create rules that have specified action but are not linked to any endpoint - they are called *default rules*.
+You can create rules with specified action but not linked to any endpoint - they are called **default rules**.
 Such rules are applied to all endpoints.

-* To create default rule, click **Add rule**, in **If request is** section, leave URI blank, set rule action in **Then** section, then save.
+* To create default rule, during [rule creation](add-rule.md) leave URI blank.
 The new rule not linked to any endpoint will be created.
 * To view the list of created default rules, click the **Default rules** button.

+??? info "Traffic filtration mode default rule"
+    Wallarm automatically creates the `Set traffic filtration mode` rule for all clients.

 Default rules are [inherited](#distinct-and-inherited-rules) by all branches.